univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

 On every block list you need to define the following properties:

-.. _udm-blocklists-configure-table:

-.. list-table:: *General* tab
-   :header-rows: 1
-   :widths: 3 9

-   * - Attribute
-     - Description

-   * - Name
+Name
-     - A free selectable name for the block list.
+   Provide a human-readable name for the block list for later identification.

    * - Retention time
      - Retention time for entries in this block list (expired block list